qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 [^principle_of_least_action]: Related: In physics, there is principle of least action, but the "action" here means a physical quantity, not the common meaning of "action".

-Some seemingly easy solutions does not address the root cause, having negligible effect or negative effect in the long run.
+Some seemingly easy solutions do not address the root cause, having negligible effect or negative effect in the long run.
 Applying the easy solution gives the fake impression that the problem is being addressed, achieving mental comfort.

 Examples:

 - Focusing on buying exercise equipments instead of exercising.
-Paying to gym to give an illusion of determination in exercising.
+Paying to gym without going to gym.
 - Buying supplements instead of adopting healthier lifestyle.
 - Focusing on buying courses, books, study equipments instead of actually studying.
 Keep bookmarking online learning materials instead of reading them.
 - Musicians focusing on buying instruments (gear acquisition syndrome).